State Defense Guard (Czechoslovakia)

-State Defense Guard (in Czech Stráž obrany státu, SOS, in Slovak Stráž obrany štátu) was a military service established in 1936 to protect borders of Czechoslovakia.
+State Defense Guard (in Czech Stráž obrany státu, SOS, in Slovak Stráž obrany štátu) was a military service established in 1936 to protect the borders of Czechoslovakia.

-From 1918 to 1936 border of Czechoslovakia was protected by "finance guard" (finanční stráž), an armed branch of the Ministry of Finance.
-Their main task was to carry on customs duty, border protection was secondary.
-For over decade army and police leadership had suggested to set up an organisation of higher military value.
+From 1918 to 1936 border of Czechoslovakia was protected by a "finance guard" (finanční stráž), an armed branch of the Ministry of Finance.
+Their main task was to carry out customs duty, while border protection was secondary.
+For over a decade army and police leadership had suggested to set up an organisation of higher military value.
 Amid international tensions the new service was established in 1936.

 The roles of the defense guard were: